Swallow-tailed kite: Diet

 The swallow-tailed kite feeds on small reptiles, such as snakes and lizards.
 It may also feed on small amphibians such as frogs; large insects, such as grasshoppers, crickets, termites, ants, wasps, dragonflies, beetles, and caterpillars; small birds and their eggs and nestlings; and small mammals including bats.
 It has also been known to prey on fish.
 It has been observed to regularly consume fruit in Central America.
 It drinks by skimming the surface and collecting water in its beak.
 The bird usually does not break flight during feeding.

 Reproduction

-Mating occurs from March to May, with the female laying 2 to 4 eggs.
+Mating occurs from March to May, with the female laying two to four eggs.
+They are white or bluish white, spotted with brown.
 Incubation lasts 28 days, and 36 to 42 days to fledge.
 Often thought to form monogamous pairs, the birds are thought to spend some time apart and meet up during migrations to nesting locations.
 These nesting locations are often found in the highest trees in wetland areas.
 On occasion, pairs will return to the same nesting locations of the previous years and refurbish old nests.
 Generally, nests take about four days to complete.